tmtbe/netpurr/README.md

 The GitHub automated build will generate two versions: one for `Mac` and one for `Windows`.
 You can also manually download the code and compile it yourself.

+## Bugs and Feature Requests

+Have a bug or a feature request?
+First, read the issue guidelines and search for existing and closed issues.
+If your problem or idea is not addressed yet, please open a new issue.